Skip to main content

 The explanation of the Alert Template is above, is as follows;

-1. The Alert Frequency for a Failure Ticket will notify the support techs when a new failure ticket is created, and then remind the Support Techs via email of the Failure Ticket every 60 minutes until the job is either assigned to a technician or closed.
+1. When a ticket is UNASSIGNED, the Alert Frequency for a Failure Ticket will notify the support techs when a new failure ticket is created, and then remind the Support Techs via email of the Failure Ticket every 60 minutes until the job is either assigned to a technician or closed.

-2. The Escalate After will inform the Support Manager Group if a Failure Ticket has not been assigned to an engineer after 75 minutes, and will then continue to notify after ever 75-minute interval.
+2. When a ticket is UNASSIGNED, the Escalate After will inform the Support Manager Group if a Failure Ticket has not been assigned to an engineer after 75 minutes, and will then continue to notify after every 75-minute interval.

-3. The Remind After will email the Alert Group if a Ticket has not been updated within the predefined period.
+3. Once a ticket is ASSIGNED, the Remind After will email the Alert Group if a Ticket has not been updated within the predefined period.
 In this case, The Remind After will inform the Support Manager Group and the Ticket Escalation Group if a Failure Ticket assigned to any Engineer has not been updated for 24 hours.

 When you create the new Alert Template, you will be given 3 rows of 4 boxes to fill with your specifications.